verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-DI-MSG-1] Store Digest

 - Any authorized `operator` CAN execute this method on behalf of a `corporation`.
-- This method can be called directly by [Create or Update Permission Session](#mod-pp-msg-10-create-or-update-permission-session) module with no checks.
+- This method can be called directly by [Create or Update Participant Session](#mod-pp-msg-10-create-or-update-participant-session) module with no checks.

 ##### [MOD-DI-MSG-1-1] Store Digest method parameters